 ● Avoid blue and white light at least one hour preceding sleep times.
 Blue light (emitted from electronics computers, iPhones, iPads, and televisions) and white light (emitted from internal household lights and lamps) interfere with a child’s circadian rhythm because it suppresses melatonin and can lead to overstimulation – and consequently, increased difficulty falling asleep and, or more frequent night waking.

 ● Swaddle your young baby.
 Swaddling mimics the womb environment, encouraging security and sounder sleep in the initial three months of life i.e. the fourth trimester.
 It also muffles the Moro, or startle reflex, preventing your baby from startling themselves awake mid-sleep.
 Many children commence the transition out of the swaddle between four to six months when infants begin to roll which may pose a risk at sleep times – this is also the age when the Moro reflex commonly integrates (i.e. is no longer active).
 Refrain from swaddling your child in a car seat or baby carrier.
+Our favorites include Baby Loves Sleep, ergoPouch, and Love to Dream.

-● Remove crib mobiles, wall decals, light-up sound machines and toys to avoid distraction and overstimulation.
+● Remove crib mobiles, wall decals, light-up sound machines, and toys to avoid distraction and overstimulation.